-Most market participants reaffirmed their willingness to support the creation of a functioning wholesale market, but are preoccupied by the tight timeframe.
+Most market participants reaffirmed their willingness to support the creation of a functioning wholesale market but are concerned by the tight timeframe.
 Establishing a market fulfilling all prerequisites by 2014 is seen as a tough challenge requiring efforts from all stakeholders.
-Traders underlined the importance of taking interim steps (harmonise regulatory framework, abolish distinction between transit and domestic pipelines, set up VTPs etc.) to remove barriers and bottlenecks and considered GRI the appropriate forum to implement them.
+Traders underlined the importance of taking interim steps (harmonising regulatory framework, abolishing distinction between transit and domestic pipelines, setting up VTPs etc.) to remove barriers and bottlenecks and considered GRI the appropriate forum to implement them, in particular, via pilot projects for early implementation of the rules defined by the Network Codes.

-From an NRA point of view, having a single market area in the SSE region is not a realistic goal in the very near future, but possible in the long term.
+From an NRA point of view, having a single market area in the SSE region is not a realistic goal in the very near future but possible in the long term.
 The main obstacles quoted are differing political views on issues related to gas supply, trading and consumption, insufficient infrastructures and a lack of harmonisation of network codes.

-Other stakeholders suggested a division of the region into smaller units would be advisable and deplored a lack of significant developments towards market integration (internal inconsistency, lack of organizational discipline within RI, wide territorial scope).
+Other stakeholders suggested that a division of the region into smaller units would be advisable and deplored a lack of significant developments towards market integration (internal inconsistency, lack of organizational discipline within RI, wide territorial scope).